1. Choose a Name for Your LLC

 2. File Articles of Organization

-A Kansas LLC is created by filling Kansas Limited Liability Articles of Organization with the Kansas Secretary of State.
+A Kansas LLC is created by filing Kansas Limited Liability Articles of Organization with the Kansas Secretary of State.
 The articles must include: the LLC's name and address; the name and address of the LLC’s registered agent; the closing month of its tax year; and the effective date of the articles.
 The articles may be filed online or by mail.
 The filing fee is $165.

 3. Appoint a Registered Agent